teeparham/gemdiff/README.md

 `gemdiff` is a command-line utility to find and compare source code repositories associated with ruby gems.
 It makes it easy to compare source code differences between the current version of a gem in your bundle and the latest version of the gem.
+`gemdiff` helps connect gem version management (rubygems + bundler) with source code (github).

-## Why?
+#### Why?

+You want to quickly view the source code differences between versions of gems when your dependencies are updated.
-1. Looking up the github repository for a gem often requires The Google.
-2. Many gems do not have the source repository URL in the gemspec.
+It is often not that easy, because finding the github repository for a gem often requires The Google since many gems do not have the source repository URL in their gemspec.

-3. You should Always Be Updating.
-This makes it easier to understand what changed.
+#### How?

+`gemdiff` does the repository lookup by inspecting the gemspec, then searching github if needed.
+It uses bundler to list your outdated gems.
+For each outdated gem, it determines your currently used version and the version you can update to, and builds a compare view URL with the old and new version tags.
+It also provides `update` to assist in the `bundle update` and commit workflow.

 ## Install